Director: Robert Siodmak.

 Finally, let’s reach the end of the line by discussing a motif that connects The Killers both to the theme of fate and to other film noirs: the road.
 The physical tarmac road upon which motorcars drive, as symbol for something else, for the inexorable momentum of fate or of life itself perhaps.
 The road as analogy for the journey of life, those key decisions (those Swede gets wrong) as crossroads, the signposts (“You’re now entering Brentwood, New Jersey — Drive carefully”) as scant guidance.

-With this in mind, another small, but not insignificant, detail in The Killers is Swede’s occupation during his ‘second life’, that six-year period between 1940 and 1946 which the film essentially omits — a yearspan coinciding with WW2, probably not a coincidence as this early cycle of film noirs often deliberately conveyed a metaphorical amnesia towards the war as a sort of blank that haunted through its absence.
+With this in mind, another small, but not insignificant, detail in The Killers is Swede’s occupation during his ‘second life’, that six-year period between 1940 and 1946 which the film essentially omits — a yearspan coinciding with WW2, certainly no accident as this early cycle of film noirs often deliberately conveyed a metaphorical amnesia towards the war as a sort of blank that haunted via its absence.

 All we know is that the Swede started a new life doing what he’d rejected at that crucial crossroads with Sam Lubinsky: an honest living, in this case working at a petrol station in the town of Brentwood.
 This fact becomes curiouser when we remember that in another seminal film noir, released just one year later, Out of the Past (Jacques Tourneur, 1947), Robert Mitchum’s character similarly attempts to flee from his prior missteps by moving to a small town and working at… you guessed it, a petrol station.
 What is it with film noirs and petrol stations?